Dwain-Daniel/milestone-3/README.md

 <li>The navigation links and buttons show a slight shadowing to let the user know that they are above a clickable button.</li>
 <li>Flash messages appear to let the user know what they have done for example a successful recipe submission.</li>
 <li>The footer is designed to remain at the bottom of the page no matter how much information is on the page.</li>
 <li>Once the user is signed in they have full functionality of the site.
-Non registered users can only see the Log In, Home and Register tabs.</li>
+Non registered users can only see the Log In, Contact Us, Home and Register tabs.</li>
+<li>The user can click on the social media links and be taken directly to the wedbiste on a new tab</li>
+<li>The submit and edit recipe pages have fully functioning forms with defensive programming</li>

 <h3>Features left to implement</h3>